 Possible triggers of cervical spine syndrome:

-Anyone who sits in an office for long periods or spends a lot of time in a one-sided posture is more susceptible to cervical spine syndrome than people who exercise every day.
+- Stress and lack of exercise: People who sit in an office for long periods of time or spend a lot of time in a one-sided posture are more susceptible to cervical spine syndrome than people who exercise every day.
 Initially, tension develops, which then leads to hardening of the neck muscles.
-Purely psychological causes such as high levels of stress usually make the diagnosis more difficult. - Injuries and accidents
+Purely psychological causes such as high levels of stress usually make the diagnosis more difficult.

-The pain can be explained by sudden external impact on the muscles and vertebrae of the affected person.
-For example, there is whiplash or the affected person has lifted a heavy object awkwardly. - Age-related wear and tear
+- Injuries and accidents: The pain can be explained by sudden external impact on the affected person's muscles and vertebrae.
+For example, a whiplash injury or the affected person has lifted a heavy object awkwardly.

-The vertebrae, retaining ligaments and intervertebral discs in particular recede as we age; they act less supplely and therefore provide poorer support during unexpected movements of the neck or back. - Joint blockages
+- Age-related wear and tear: The vertebrae, supporting ligaments and intervertebral discs in particular degenerate over the course of our lives; they become less supple and therefore offer less support in the event of unexpected movements of the neck or back.

-Each vertebra has its own vertebral arch or facet joints.
-If these become inflamed, the result is facet syndrome.
-Sometimes bacteria are the trigger of this clinical picture, but often also overstrain, e.g. by carrying heavy objects. - Side effect of other pre-existing conditions
+- Inflammations: Each vertebra has its own vertebral arch or facet joints.
+If these become inflamed, facet syndrome occurs.
+This clinical picture is sometimes triggered by bacteria, but often also by overuse, e.g. by carrying heavy objects.

-Those who suffer from osteoporosis or rheumatism often also develop cervical spine syndrome.
-Patients who are treated for tumors or scoliosis can also suffer from complaints around the cervical muscles.
+- Side effect of other pre-existing conditions: People suffering from osteoporosis or rheumatism often also develop cervical spine syndrome.
+Patients who are being treated for tumors or scoliosis can also suffer from complaints relating to the cervical vertebral muscles.

 How long does the cervical spine syndrome last?